iivanic/DataChief/README.md

      All properties can have multiple users.
 Users are defined as emails delimited with delimiters.
      Delimiters between emails are , or ;

-     Workflow property is most complex.
+    * Workflow - this property **defines workflow** for the form and it is also most complex.
-     in workflow, every email represents one step, but, if in brackets, then user can choose one of the emails within brackets when sending to that step.
+     In workflow, every email represents one step, but, if in brackets, then user can choose one of the emails within brackets when sending to that step.
      For example, let's say Worflow is:
      * user1@example.com; user2@example.com; (igor@example.com; User3@example.com, User4@example.com); userA@example.com